ryanjamestwo/ms_data_analytics/README.md

 Hi, this repo contains my projects and papers I've worked on throughout my time at Western Governor's University.
 It shows off the skills I have developed and that I currently utilize in my career through actual data work.

 # Classes
+The following classes are included in this repository:

 ## Data Analytics